BugBattle/iOS-SDK/README.md

 **Initialize the SDK**

-The last step is to initialize the BugBattle SDK by adding the following Code to the end of the applicationDidFinishLaunchingWithOptions delegate:
+The last step is to initialize the Bugbattle SDK by adding the following Code to the end of the ```applicationDidFinishLaunchingWithOptions``` delegate:

 ```
 BugBattle.initWithToken("YOUR-API-KEY", andActivationMethod: SHAKE)
 ```

-(Your API key can be found in the project settings within BugBattle)
+(Your API key can be found in the project settings within Bugbattle)

 ## Installation without CocoaPods